danigorbaciov/docs.wavesplatform/docs/en/ecosystem/waves-oracles/how-to-create-an-oracle.md

 To create an oracle card, use the same account you used to sign transactions in the code.

-Open Waves Oracles, log in with Waves Keeper and hit the Create an oracle on the sidebar menu (fig.2).
+Open Waves Oracles, log in with Waves Keeper and select the Create an oracle on the sidebar menu (fig.2).

 ![](./_assets/1_create_an_oracle.png)

 _Figure 2_.

-On popup will be shown needs to fill certain information about the oracle.
+On the next popup fill the information about the oracle.

 Let's call our oracle "WAVES/USD and WAVES/BTC", select the category "Market data & exchange rates" — so users can find that oracle quickly. Сhoose the "Production" status, because the oracle is already working and available.
 Write a short oracle description in the About field.
 And the oracle updates the quotes data every hour, we specify it in the Update frequency field.